 spiced up by the views just outside the elegant sash windows.
 There's also a simpler hotel in a more modern building; it has 19 rooms.

-A super variation for the trip between Luzern and Mt.
-Pilatus involves riding one of the steepest cogwheel trains in the country—often down gradients inclined nearly 48%—through four tunnels that pierce sheer rock, to Alpnachstad.
+A super variation for the trip from Mt.
+Pilatus to Luzern involves riding one of the steepest cogwheel trains in the country—often down gradients inclined nearly 48%—through four tunnels that pierce sheer rock, to Alpnachstad.
 From there, take the train or the ferry, which leaves from the jetty across from the train station, back to Luzern.
-Prices range from 68 SF to 96 SF, depending on the route you take.
-To go on to Engelberg, get off the Luzern-bound train at Hergiswil, where you can cross the track and climb aboard the small, private Stans–Engelberg train that heads up the Engelbergertal (Engelberg Valley).
+The trip to Mt.
+Pilatus costs 55 SF to 100 SF, depending on the route you take.
+To go on to Engelberg, get off the Luzern-bound train at Hergiswil, where you can cross the tracks and climb aboard the small, private Stans–Engelberg train that heads up the Engelbergertal (Engelberg Valley).